Purpose now email book

 Imagine memberships sold through your branded app in the App Store and Google Play Store.

-We work with you to create an awesome app your members will love.
-And you get access to the Mighty Pro team, where you’ll work directly with Account Executives and Community Strategists who have scaled 7-figure creator brands and 8+-figure subscription businesses.
+We can even work with you to create an awesome app your members will love.
+This includes the Mighty Pro team, Account Executives and Community Strategists who have scaled 7-figure creator brands and 8+-figure subscription businesses.

-Mighty is the only platform that lets you start from anywhere and grow into your own branded apps--without moving your business.
+Mighty is the only membership site platform that lets you start from anywhere and grow into your own branded apps--without moving your business.

 Mighty Pro also comes with Mighty Co-Host™, giving you the AI assist to make managing your community RADICALLY easier--this includes the Infinite Question Generator, unique to Pro.